MicrosoftDocs/azure-docs/articles/quotas/how-to-guide-monitoring-alerting.md

     :::image type="content" source="media/monitoring-alerting/myquotas-create-rule-navigation.png" alt-text="Screenshot showing how to select Quotas to navigate to create Alert rule screen":::

-2. When the Create usage alert rule page appears, **populate the fields** with data as shown in the table below.
+2. When the Create usage alert rule page appears, **populate the fields** with data as shown in the table.
 Make sure you have the **right access** to the subscriptions and Quotas to **create alerts**.

     :::image type="content" source="media/monitoring-alerting/quota-details-create-rule.png" alt-text="Screenshot showing create Alert rule screen with required fields":::